microsoft/vscode-java-pack/README.md

 # Java Extension Pack

-These are some of extensions to make Java development easier and fun.
+These are some of the extensions to make Java development easier and fun.

 # Extensions Included